2ndSightLab/ai-tracker/mistake-tracker.md

 So many path traversal bugs.

+I logged an exception here in the latest version of Kiro CLI but it disappeared.
+Maybe in version history not time to look.

+So I went to add a single trap for auth erros in the parallel procesor.
+One change.
+Verified and implemtned carefully.
+That's it.
+One change.
+It wiped the entire time tracker history for that file.

 # 2026-07-19 - again

 Too many mistakes to log.
 I'm about to go back to manual.